Amplifiers are used in powerful audio setups due to their unmatched ability to increase audio power.

 As noted earlier, these devices can interfere with your sound system’s normal functioning.
 They can create electronic fields that hinder the efficient transmission of electrical signals.

 Others can also amplify AC radiation.
 Move your phone, fluorescent/neon lights, and switches away from the amp.
 If they are the culprits, the noise will disappear after doing this.

 Use a power conditioner to eliminate unwanted power that can cause noise.
 This is especially true if you are pushing a large amp like a 2000 watt amp or even a 3000-watt amp.
 Advanced technologies filter electric power and ensure you get quality sound irrespective of the power source.

 here are some good power conditioners:

 |1||Furman Power Conditioner (SS6B) black||Check on Amazon|

-However, it would help if you complement it with quality cables, proper wiring, adequate power supply, and the likes.
+However, it would help if you complement it with quality cables, proper wiring, an adequate power supply, and so on.

 Now you can see that if your audio system produces a buzz that won’t go away, you don’t have to buy a new amp, speaker, or audio source.